HyperspaceMadness/Mega_Bezel/README.md

   - 0: Both Screens**
   - 1: Only the First Screen
   - 2: Only the Second Screen
-- **Ambient Lighting Multiplier** --- How much of the global ambient lighting image to apply, default is 100
+- **Add Blend Mode Night Lighting 1 Multiplier** --- How much of the global ambient lighting image to apply, default is 100
-- **Ambient 2nd Image Lighting Multiplier** --- How much of the global 2nd ambient lighting image to apply, default is 0
+- **Add Blend Mode Night Lighting 2 Multiplier** --- How much of the global 2nd ambient lighting image to apply, default is 0
 - **Scale** --- Scales the tube reflection image from the center of the tube
 - **Shadow Opacity** --- How much of the shadow should appear on the static reflection image